 Perfect Pet Insurance policies

 Perfect Pet Insurance has a range of pet insurance policies on its website and in the below comparison table we compare the different policies and the levels of cover you get with each one.
-It is worth noting that Perfect Pet Insurance is an insurance broker and so any pet insurance you take out would be with the insurance company CGICE.

 Perfect Pet Insurance policy comparison table

 (scroll to see the full table)

 |Policy type||Annual condition limit Lifetime pet insurance||Annual condition limit Lifetime pet insurance||Maximum Benefit pet insurance||Maximum Benefit pet insurance||Time-limited pet insurance||Time-limited pet insurance||Accident-only||

 |Co-payment||15% for dogs aged over 8 and cats aged over 10||15% for dogs aged over 8 and cats aged over 10||15% for dogs aged over 8 and cats aged over 10||15% for dogs aged over 8 and cats aged over 10||15% for dogs aged over 8 and cats aged over 10||

 15% for dogs aged over 8 and cats aged over 10

 |15% for dogs aged over 8 and cats aged over 10||N/A|